yang-su2000/Voice2Action/Documentation~/index.md

 **Overview**

-The user input would be sent to a parallelizable series of classes for LLMs to analyze and execute user-defined functions on given interactable targets (game objects) through profiling and reflection.
+The user input would be sent to a parallelizable series of classes for LLMs to analyze and execute user-defined functions on given interactable targets (game objects) through functional impact analysis and reflection.
 User can customize the property manipulation categories of game objects by inheriting "ShapeController.cs" and customize their usage by inheriting "Embeddings.cs".
 See "Samples/CityDemo/Scripts/" and the Advanced section below for more details.

 ![Voice2Action Workflow](images/Voice2ActionWorkflow.png)